tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.next()`

-The `next` method, to use finds the next boundary and returns an `IterationResult`, where the `value` is an object with fields `segment` and `breakType`.
-The `segment` contains the substring between the previous break location and the newly found break location; the `breakType` describes which sort of segment it is (TODO: define possible values, not part of UTS).
-This method defines the iteration protocol support for SegmentIterators, and is present for convenience; other methods expose a richer API.
+The `next` method implements the _Iterator_ interface, finding the next boundary and returning an `IteratorResult` object relating to it.
+The object includes an `index` field containing the code point index immediately following the boundary, a `segment` field containing the substring between the previous boundary and the newly-found one, and a `breakType` field describing the boundary and its preceding segment (e.g., letter/number/ideograph "word" vs. space/punctuation/etc. "none" non-word" or soft" line break opportunity such as follows spaces vs. "hard" mandatory line break such as follows line feeds).

 #### `%SegmentIterator%.prototype.following(index)`